-A savory version of monkey bread featuring sweet onions, broccoli and melted cheese – perfect for game day or entertaining.
+A savory version of monkey bread is Caramelized Onion and Broccoli Pull-Apart Bread – featuring sweet onions, broccoli and melted cheese – perfect for game day or entertaining.

 So, the question is…are you ready for some football?

 To be completely honest, I probably won’t be watching much of the Super Bowl.
 (I know, how un-Amercian of me.)